 “If you have a patio that has a sidewalk coming off each side, you want to make sure you lay it out so when you go off those inside corners they’re going to line up and be square with everything else,” he says.
-“You don’t want to have a line that’s crooked with the house.”
+“You want to avoid having a line that’s crooked with the house.”

 “People just have preferences on what they like for looks,” Osterhaven says.
 “For instance, with decorative concrete, people will want a tooled control joint.”

-Tom Ralston of Ralston Concrete also frequently works in the hardscape market, and he says he has one go-to grid pattern that works on a lot of different expanses.
+Tom Ralston of Ralston Concrete also frequently works in the hardscape market, and he says he has one go-to grid pattern that works on many expanses.

 “We have patios that are meandering or serpentine, and one of the ways we’ve found to put in deep joints there is to do a diagonal pattern,” Ralston says.
 “It looks great, very aesthetic and very clean.”